ComradePhilos/CoYOTe/README.md

 ### downloads
 You will find any downloadable version by clicking the link to the <a href="https://github.com/ComradePhilos/CoYOTe/releases">Download Page</a>.
 Read the release notes carefully!
-Alternatively you can of course always download the latest commit of the programme on this main page ( click "download zip" on the right ), if you know what you are doing.
+Alternatively you can of course always download the latest commit of the programme on this main page ( click "<a href="https://github.com/ComradePhilos/CoYOTe/archive/master.zip">download zip</a>" on the right ), if you know what you are doing.

 ### compile or edit the project